chlhnu/DOTs-SOCP/README.md

 # DOTs-SOCP

-**DOTs-SOCP** contains the implementation for solving the dynamical optimal transport (DOT) problem on discrete surface.
-This repository facilitates research on the algorithm for solving the Second-Order Cone Programming (SOCP) reformulation of DOT problem on triangulated surfaces.
-It is designed for easy replication of all numerical experiments in our paper.
+**DOTs-SOCP** provides a numerical software for solving the Dynamical Optimal Transport (DOT) problem on discrete surfaces.
+This repository supports research on efficient algorithms for solving the Second-Order Cone Programming (SOCP) reformulation of the DOT problem over triangulated surfaces.
+It is designed to enable straightforward replication of all numerical experiments presented in our paper.

 ### Contact